tholman/generative-artistry/content/tutorials/triangular-mesh.md

 This triangular meshing effect is often shown off in libraries with SVG.
 Today we're going to build it with canvas!
 It's a great example of how a coordinate system and a little displacement can give clean beautiful effects.

 As usual we begin with a little setup code, a square canvas.
+We will also set the size of the canvas and adjust it based on the user's device pixel ratio, or pixel density.
+This ensures that the final result is crisp on all monitors.

 <div class="tmd-trigger" data-from="0">
 {{< highlight js "linenos=table,linenostart=1" >}}